pollyparera/EMSAssessment/README.md

 PUSHER_APP_SECRET=

 ## Important points to consider:
+1. For the API JWT authentication has been left out since there was no clarity which login user would user the API
-1. I was able to partial implement pusher in backend.
+2. I was able to partial implement pusher in backend.
 However, it was not complete in frontend.
-2. Due to time restriction and as I have not worked much on testing I was able to complete one Unit Test fully.
+3. Due to time restriction and as I have not worked much on testing I was able to complete one Unit Test fully.
 Please consider the same

 ## Process
 1. Have created the login feature for both Speakers and Reviewers